flyinggrizzly/Childhood-in-the-Sunlight/content/actions.md

 | Convince   | Sneak      | Tantrum         |
 | Reasoned\* | Embodied\* | Compassionate\* |

-\* are special adjectives gained by taking **maturities**.
+_\* denotes special adjectives gained by taking **maturities**.
 There is only one dot for these.
-They add a die to resistance rolls in their attribute, and can also grant a bonus die whenever it would make sense for the action being performed.
+They add a die to resistance rolls in their attribute, and can also grant a bonus die whenever it would make sense for the action being performed._

 ## Mind